wabisabi926/repository.signde/README.md

             - Remote path: repository.signde
     - ZIP Install: https://signde.github.io/repository.signde/repository.signde-1.1.zip
 4. Install the skin from repo: signde Repository > Look and Feel > Skins

-5. Display advanced process info, navigate to: Settings > Customizations > p3i/hybrid > PlayerProcessInfo Display: Modern
+Note: Some skins such as AF2/AF3 do not display the updated Player Process Info overlay by default - it must be enabled.
+Navigate to: Settings > Customizations > p3i/hybrid > PlayerProcessInfo Display: Modern.

 ## Changes